Frequently Asked Questions- Application Process

 - Students will receive an admission decision within a couple of days instead of a couple weeks.

-- If students do not meet the initial admission requirements to attend Doane College, they will be notified of their next steps within a few days.
+- If students do not meet the initial admission requirements to attend Doane University, they will be notified of their next steps within a few days.

-If I was admitted based on my self-reported academic information, what happens if my final transcript shows I don't meet Doane College's admission requirements?
+If I was admitted based on my self-reported academic information, what happens if my final transcript shows I don't meet Doane University's admission requirements?

 - Your admission offer and any subsequent scholarships received may be adjusted.